 D. Description of Projected Reporting, Recordkeeping, and Other Compliance Requirements

-29. Depending on the rules adopted as a result of this Notice, the Report and Order (RO) ultimately adopted in this proceeding may contain new information collections for eligible entities and/or modified ones for incumbent broadcasters.
-Any changes in recording or recordkeeping would result from changes in the Commission's forms necessary to implement any rules adopted to promote new entry of small businesses and eligible entities.
+29. Depending on the rules adopted as a result of this Notice, the Report and Order (R&O) ultimately adopted in this proceeding may contain new information collections for eligible entities and/or modified ones for incumbent broadcasters.
+Any changes in recording or recordkeeping would result from changes in the Commission's forms necessary to implement any rules Start Printed Page 28406adopted to promote new entry of small businesses and eligible entities.
 As noted above, we invite small entities to comment on any such recordkeeping issues in response to the Notice.

 E. Steps Taken To Minimize Significant Impact on Small Entities, and Significant Alternatives Considered